-Contribution Analysis is useful in understanding the effect of direct and variable cost on the net income.
+Contribution Analysis is useful in understanding the effect of direct and variable costs on the net income.
 Simply saying, such an analysis helps a company understand the importance of each product and line item in the business.
-It also helps managers assess the overall effect of a unit on the company as different metrics such as variable costs etc. change.
+It also helps managers assess the overall effect of a unit on the company as different metrics such as variable costs etc., change.

 Moreover, contribution analysis is done to understand the strong and weak points of the business or the product.
 It also tells how each unit helps in recovering the fixed income cost.